ariard/lightning-rfc/12-offer-encoding.md

           - SHOULD fail the request if the current time is equal to or after the start of the period plus `seconds_after`.
           - if `proportional_amount` is 1:
-            - MUST adjust the invoice amount proportional to time remaining in the period.
+            - MUST adjust the *base invoice amount* proportional to time remaining in the period.
         - otherwise:
           - if `counter` is non-zero: